foeb/cranberry.lua/README.md

 This project uses busted for its unit tests.
 To run the the tests, install busted and call `busted` in the main folder.

+On June 3rd, 2016, Luacov reported that cranberry.lua has a 90.17% code coverage.

 ## Manifest

 Cranberry currently contains these functions: